 Since Medicare Part A and Part B don’t cover most outpatient prescription drugs and come with what can be high out-of-pocket costs, many people choose to supplement Original Medicare.
 It’s optional, but it can help control your healthcare expenses.

 Some choose to supplement with Medicare Part D, which covers outpatient prescription drugs, and Medicare Supplement Insurance (Medigap policy), which helps enrollees pay out-of-pocket costs (meaning copayments, coinsurance and deductibles), and still others add both.
-Medicare Supplement Insurance plans are sold by private companies, which are regulated by state governments.
+Medigap policies are sold by private health insurance companies, which are regulated by state governments.

 What is Medicare Advantage (Part C)?